 A few personal observations of mine:

-● If she hints at her boyfriend but then plays the show called “poor defenceless creature who doesn’t know what she wants,” and most importantly she lets you escalate things progressively, while only giving you token resistance along the way, then she is an experienced and “sexually liberated” girl who enjoys being taken by a strong and dominant man, whether she has a boyfriend or not.
-Crucially, she will never show any sign of the Dealbreaker Triangle (entitlement, bitchiness, snobbishness), and instead will use her seductive skills and her aphrodisiac voice to make you go crazy for her, and to make you plow ahead through her resistance, before finally conceding herself to you.
+● If she hints at her boyfriend but then plays the show called “poor defenceless creature who doesn’t know what she wants”, and most importantly she lets you escalate things progressively with her, while only giving you token resistance along the way, then she is an experienced and “sexually liberated” girl who enjoys being taken by a strong and dominant man, whether she has a boyfriend or not.
+Crucially, she will never show any sign of the Dealbreaker Triangle (entitlement, bitchiness, snobbishness), and she will instead use her seductive skills and her aphrodisiac voice to make you go crazy for her, and to make you plow ahead through her resistance, before finally conceding herself to you.
 Guys, I’m not referring to LMR here, but rather to something much more elaborated than that.

 ● If she says she has a boyfriend but doesn’t go away, and there is no defensiveness nor discomfort in her, and has that serious horny look on her face, then you have a shot.

-Anyway, with most girls in most circumstances, the most appropriate thing for you to do when they mention the boyfriend is wishing them well and moving on with your day.
+Anyway, with most girls in most circumstances, the most appropriate thing for you to do when she mentions a boyfriend is wishing her well and moving on with your day.

 Did she immediately accept my date offer?

-After gaining a lot of experience here, and having been on the other side of the fence a few times as well, I have concluded that if she rejects my offer to meet up again the first time I ask, it’s pointless to even ask for her number, since she won’t reply to my icebreaker text.
+After gaining a lot of experience on this point, and having been on the other side of the fence a few times as well, I have concluded that if she rejects my offer to meet up again the first time I ask, it’s pointless to even ask for her number, since she won’t reply to my icebreaker text.